Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 14. Putting the Paint on Too Heavy

 Painting too heavy can lead to bubbles in the finish and extended dry time.
 Bubbles are your number one enemy here.
 Certain products, especially acrylic/alkyd enamel, form bubbles very easily when paint is applied beyond the wet mils specification recommended by the manufacturer.
 These bubbles pop as the paint dries, leaving craters all over the place.
-The only way to fix this is to wet sand everything and repaint.
+The only way to fix this is to sand everything and repaint.
+Sound like fun?

 I recommend buying and using an inexpensive wet mil gauge to measure the thickness of your coating so you can stay within the specs of the paint you're using and avoid a potential headache.